Network Status

 To set it up, go to Network > Basic interface.

-• DHCP: DHCP mode is the default network connection.
-If the DHCP mode is selected, the access control terminal will be assigned by the DHCP server with IP address, subnet mask, default gateway, and DNS server address automatically.
+DHCP: DHCP mode is the default network connection.
+If the DHCP mode is selected, then the device will be assigned by the DHCP server with an IP address, subnet mask, default gateway, and DNS server address automatically.

-• Static IP: When static IP mode is selected, the IP address, subnet mask, default gateway, and DNS server address should be configured according to the network environment.
+Static IP: When static IP mode is selected, the IP address, subnet mask, default gateway, and DNS server address have to be manually configured according to the actual network environment.

-• IP Address: Set up the IP address when the static IP mode is selected.
+IP Address: Set up the IP address when the static IP mode is selected.
+To access the device’s web settings with the IP, your computer should be on the same local network as the device.

-• Preferred/Alternate DNS Server: Set up the preferred or alternate Domain Name Server(DNS) server according to the actual network environment.
-The preferred DNS server is the primary server while the alternate DNS server is the secondary one.
+Preferred/Alternate DNS Server: Set up the preferred or alternate Domain Name System(DNS) server according to the actual network environment.
+The preferred DNS server is the primary server, while the alternate DNS server is the secondary one.
 The secondary server is for backup.

 Web Server